Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for analytic functions on Banach spaces

 \begin{rmk}[Comments on the embedding hypothesis in Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality}] The hypothesis in Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} on the continuous embedding, $\sX \subset \sX^*$, is easily achieved given a continuous embedding of $\sX$ into a Hilbert space $\sH$. \end{rmk}

-\begin{rmk}[On the choice of Banach spaces in applications of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality}] The hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} are designed to give the most flexibility in applications of a {\L}ojasiewicz--Simon gradient inequality to analytic functionals on Banach spaces.
+\begin{rmk}[On the choice of Banach spaces in applications of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality}] The hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} are designed to give the most flexibility in applications of a {\L}ojasiewicz--Simon gradient inequality to analytic functions on Banach spaces.
 An example of a convenient choice of Banach spaces modeled as Sobolev spaces, when $\sM'(x_\infty)$ is realized as an elliptic partial differential operator of order $m$, would be

-where $k\in\ZZ$ is an integer, $p \in (1,\infty)$ a constant with dual H\"older exponent $p'\in(1,\infty)$ defined by $1/p+1/p'=1$, while $X$ is a closed Riemannian manifold of dimension $d\geq 2$ and $V$ is a Riemannian vector bundle with a compatible connection, $\nabla:C^\infty(X;V) \to C^\infty(X;T^*X\otimes V)$, and $W^{k,p}(X;V)$ denote Sobolev spaces defined in the standard way \cite{Aubin_1998}.
+where $k\in\ZZ$ is an integer, $p \in (1,\infty)$ is a constant with dual H\"older exponent $p'\in(1,\infty)$ defined by $1/p+1/p'=1$, while $X$ is a closed Riemannian manifold of dimension $d\geq 2$ and $V$ is a Riemannian vector bundle with a compatible connection, $\nabla:C^\infty(X;V) \to C^\infty(X;T^*X\otimes V)$, and $W^{k,p}(X;V)$ denotes a Sobolev space defined in the standard way \cite{Aubin_1998}.
 When the integer $k$ is chosen large enough, the verification of analyticity of the gradient map, $\sM:\sU\to\tilde\sX$, is straightforward.
 Normally, that is the case when $k\geq m+1$ and $(k-m)p>d$ or $k-m=d$ and $p=1$, since $W^{k-m,p}(X;\CC)$ is then a Banach algebra by \cite[Theorem 4.39]{AdamsFournier}.
 If the Banach spaces are instead modeled as H\"older spaces, as in Simon \cite{Simon_1983}, a convenient choice of Banach spaces would be

 where $\alpha \in (0,1)$ and $k\geq m$, and these H\"older spaces are defined in the standard way \cite{Aubin_1998}.
 Following Remark~\ref{rmk:Embedding_hypothesis_Huang_theorem_2-4-5}, the definiteness of the embedding $C^{k,\alpha}(X;V)=\sX \subset \sX^*$ in this case is the achieved by observing that $C^{k,\alpha}(X;V) \subset L^2(X;V)$. \end{rmk}